Israel's Demolition of UNRWA Buildings in East Jerusalem Raises Global Outcry - PRESS AI WORLD

 World News

-• UNRWA condemned the demolition as an 'unprecedented attack' and a violation of international law.
+• UNRWA officials describe the demolition as a violation of international law.

 SHARE THIS ARTICLE: